touying-typ/touying/src/core.typ

     if type(margin) == length or type(margin) == relative {
       margin = (x: margin, y: margin)
     }
+    if self.show-notes-on-second-screen == bottom {
+      if "bottom" not in margin {
+        assert("y" in margin, message: "The margin should have bottom or y") margin.bottom = margin.y
+      }
+      margin.bottom += page-height
+      return (margin: margin, height: 2 * page-height) } else if self.show-notes-on-second-screen == right {
       if "right" not in margin {
         assert("x" in margin, message: "The margin should have right or x") margin.right = margin.x
       }
       margin.right += page-width
       return (margin: margin, width: 2 * page-width)
+    }
+    return (:)
   } else {
     return (:)
   }